 Comprehensive training in the theory and practice of Reflexology is available from independent teachers who have been licensed by the Reflexology Association of Canada (RAC).
 Training is arranged in three levels, as follows:

-Level 1 — Attend the 3 full days of training and learn the basics of foot reflexology for a fee of $1000.
+Level 1 — Attend the 3 full days of training and learn the basics of foot reflexology for a fee of $1175.00 + HST

-Level 2 — If you wish to continue on and complete the Home Study Guide and take the Written Exam (passing mark 80%), the additional fee is $150.
+Level 2 — If you wish to continue on and complete the Home Study Guide and take the Written Exam (passing mark 80%), the additional fee is $150.00 + HST

 Level 3 — If you wish to become a professional reflexologist, you would then complete 50 practical reflexology sessions and pass a practical exam (passing mark 80%.)
-The cost of this level is an additional fee of $550.
+The cost of this level is an additional fee of $450.00 + HST

 The Reflexology Association of Canada is a federally chartered nonprofit association formed in 1976 with members from coast to coast.
 The prime objectives are to set and maintain high standards among practicing Reflexologists, to promote the advancement of quality training, examination

-To receive the RCRT designation and/or to obtain liability insurance as a student practitioner, you must pay the following additional fees directly to the Reflexology Association of Canada:
+To receive the RCRT designation and/or to obtain liability insurance as a student practitioner, please contact the Reflexology Association of Canada: